ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

         Alias for the `+@all` option.
 Enables the `ghostcache` user to use all commands.

       - `>pAS2wORT_f0r_T#e_Gh05T_Us3R`\
-        A clear string declaring the password for the `default` user. **Remember that the initial `>` character is not part of the password**, it is just indicating that the following string is the user's password within the rule.
+        A clear string specifying the password for the `ghostcache` user. **Remember that the initial `>` character is not part of the password**, it is just indicating that the following string is the user's password within the rule.

     > [!WARNING]
     > **The passwords in this `secrets/users.acl` file are plain unencrypted strings**\
     > Be careful of who can access this `users.acl` file.

+### User for Prometheus metrics exporter

+Running in the same pod as the Valkey server, there is going to be a Prometheus metrics exporter module that will use the `default` Valkey user to access the metrics from the Valkey instance.
+The problem is that you have to duplicate the default user's information to make it available for this exporter module as environment variables:

+1. Create a `default_user_env.properties` under the `secrets` folder:

+    ~~~sh
+    $ touch $HOME/k8sprjs/ghost/components/cache-valkey/secrets/default_user_env.properties
+    ~~~

+2. Enter the `default` user's name and password in the `secrets/default_user_env.properties` as environment variables:

+    ~~~properties
+    REDIS_USER=default
+    REDIS_PASSWORD=P4s5W0rd_FOr_7h3_DeF4u1t_uSEr
+    ~~~

+    This file declares two environment variables that the Prometheus metrics exporter module recognizes:

+    - `REDIS_USER`\
+      The name of the user, in this case Valkey's `default` one.

+    - `REDIS_PASSWORD`\
+      The user's password string, in this case it must be the same one previously specified for the `default` user in the ACL file.

+    > [!WARNING]
+    > **The password in this `secrets/default_user_env.properties` file is a plain unencrypted string**\
+    > Be careful of who can access this `default_user_env.properties` file.

+## Valkey storage

+Storage in Kubernetes has two sides: enabling storage as persistent volumes (PVs), and the claims (PVCs) on each of those persistent volumes.
+For your Ghost's Valkey instance you need one persistent volume (to be declared in the last part of this Ghost deployment procedure), and the claim on that particular PV.
+See next how to declare the `PersistentVolumeClaim` resource for your Valkey instance:

+1. A persistent volume claim is a resource, so create a `db-mariadb.persistentvolumeclaim.yaml` file under the `resources` folder:

+    ~~~sh
+    $ touch $HOME/k8sprjs/ghost/components/cache-valkey/resources/cache-valkey.persistentvolumeclaim.yaml
+    ~~~

+2. Declare Seafile's `PersistentVolumeClaim` in the `resources/cache-valkey.persistentvolumeclaim.yaml` file:

+    ~~~yaml

+    apiVersion: v1
+    kind: PersistentVolumeClaim

+    metadata:
+      name: cache-valkey
+    spec:
+      accessModes:
+      - ReadWriteOnce
+      storageClassName: local-path
+      volumeName: ghost-ssd-cache
+      resources:
+        requests:
+          storage: 2.8G
+    ~~~

+    There are a few details to understand from the PVC above:

+    - The `spec.accessModes` is specified.
+This is mandatory in a claim and it cannot demand a mode that is not enabled in the persistent volume (_PV_) itself.

+    - The `spec.storageClassName` is a parameter that indicates what storage profile (a particular set of properties) to use with the PV.
+K3s comes with just the `local-path` included by default, something you can check out on your own K3s cluster with `kubectl`:

+      ~~~sh
+      $ kubectl get storageclass
+      NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE
+      local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  63d
+      ~~~

+    - The `spec.volumeName` is the name of the persistent volume this claim binds itself to.

+    - In a claim is also mandatory to specify how much storage is requested, hence the need to put the `spec.resources.requests.storage` parameter there.
+Be careful of not requesting more space than what is truly available in the volume.

+    > [!IMPORTANT]
+    > **The persistent volume and its claim must correlate**\
+    > The persistent volume related to this PVC must correspond to the values set here.

 ## Valkey StatefulSet resource

-The next thing to do is setting up the `StatefulSet` resource that will install Valkey in your K3s cluster:
+The next thing to do is setting up the `StatefulSet` resource that will deploy Valkey in your K3s cluster.
+It has to be a `StatefulSet` rather than a `Deployment` because stateful sets are the resources meant for deploying in Kubernetes apps or services that persist data (their _state_) in a persistent storage.
+Valkey could be run purely on memory, but it would force it to repopulate its database every time, leading to some delay when booting up:

-1. Create a `cache-valkey.deployment.yaml` file under the `resources` subfolder:
+1. Create a `cache-valkey.statefulset.yaml` file under the `resources` subfolder:

     ~~~sh
-    $ touch $HOME/k8sprjs/ghost/components/cache-valkey/resources/cache-valkey.deployment.yaml
+    $ touch $HOME/k8sprjs/ghost/components/cache-valkey/resources/cache-valkey.statefulset.yaml
     ~~~

-2. Declare the `Deployment` resource for Valkey in `resources/cache-valkey.deployment.yaml`:
+2. Declare the `StatefulSet` resource for the Valkey instance in `resources/cache-valkey.statefulset.yaml`:

     ~~~yaml
     apiVersion: apps/v1
-    kind: Deployment
+    kind: StatefulSet

     metadata:
       name: cache-valkey
     spec:
       replicas: 1
+      serviceName: cache-valkey
       template:
         spec:
           containers: